 In the context of SEO, the term “Pogo-sticking” refers to the phenomenon whereby a user consults several sites with different URLs offered by the same Google results page .
 In the case of “Pogo-sticking”, the user quickly returns to the engine results page by using the “back” button of his browser after having seen a single page.

-For natural results, if the behavior of "Pogo-sticking" on a website occurs too often, it can be interpreted by Google as a lack of relevance or quality of the visited pages in question and ultimately harm the positioning of these pages. .
+For natural results, if the “Pogo-sticking” behavior on a website occurs too often, it can be interpreted by Google as a lack of relevance or quality of the visited pages in question and ultimately adversely affect the positioning of these pages. .

-For each "request" or user search, Google already takes into account the average of "pogos".
-So, if your website's pogos-sticking is far from average, it can end up harming you.
+For each “request” or search of the user, Google already takes into account the average of “pogos”.
+So, if your website's “pogos-sticking” is far from average, it can end up harming you.